abbew25/PV_galaxy_survey_forecasts_neutrinos/README.md

 ## Technologies required

 This code was created with Python 3 (3.7.6).
 You will need to also install the CLASS package, see instructions at https://lesgourg.github.io/class_public/class.html.
-Other packages include, scipy, numpy, matplotlib, pandas, os, time, pickle.
+Other python packages used include: scipy, numpy, pandas, os, time, pickle.

 ## How to use